-The Love Beatles include members from France and England.
+The Love Beatles includes members from France and England.

 The Cast of Beatlemania who appear to be based in Mass.

 A Hard days night.
 This band is a bit of a mystery.
 They have a few web sites with the same Paul but different members as the other 3 Beatles.
-The appear to be associated with Disney Land which could explain extra members.
+They are associated with Disney Land which could explain extra members.

 Classical Mystery Tour features very good Beatle tribute players on stage with a symphony orchestra.
-They feature the great Tony Kishman as Paul.
+They feature Tony Kishman who does a knock-out performance as Paul.

 Beatlemania now includes members of some of the other bands listed here.